-2018 was another great year for ecommerce sellers with sales continuing to increase year-on-year.
-It’s not all been great news for sellers though, with an increasing number of Amazon accounts being hit with the dreaded Amazon account suspension.
+2019 was another great year for Amazon with sales continuing to increase year-on-year.
+It’s not all been great news for all third-party sellers though with an increasing number of Amazon accounts being hit with the dreaded Amazon account suspension.

 What can you do?